 “Developing Mathematical Fluency: Activities for Grades 5 - 8” by Dr. Grayson H.Wheatley

 1. Did you try to expand first, and factor only if the spaces couldn't be fill in otherwise?
 Did you seek out the spaces that required factoring first?

 2. Did you use a traditional method to expand and factor, such as FOIL, or did you develop your own strategies as you worked?

 3. Were there certain paths to solving the polynomial puzzlers that were easier than others?
 Why?

 [The pathways that allowed you to find the bottom row and right hand column entries by multiplying (expanding) rather than dividing (factoring) are easier.]

 4. What is the mathematical relationship between expanding and factoring?

-- Did the puzzler format increase the level of student enthusiasm for this topic?
+- What effect did the puzzler format have on the level of student enthusiasm for this topic?